Serene Forest

 C= calcium channelopathy

-If genetic testing that is totally unbiased and unlimited is negative for PP it only means that the form that person has, has not yet been discovered or recognized.
+If genetic testing that is totally unbiased and unlimited is negative for PP, it only means that the person has a form has not yet been discovered or recognized.
 It does not mean that they do not have PP.

 Until later.....